-For any on-the-ground activities proposed, applicants must have approval from land owners or managers where the research activities will occur.
-Applicants must demonstrate that relevant landowners are willing to provide access to study sites and allow proposed research activities to occur.
-Where persons or organizations other than the primary applicant will do substantive work (either paid, in-kind, or unpaid) critical to the grant deliverables and within the grant period, applicants must list partners and demonstrate their understanding and willingness to participate in the project.
-A brief, signed letter of commitment from each relevant landowner, land manager or project partner identified in the application should be provided submitted with the online application.
+For any on-the-ground activities proposed, whether manipulative, mensurative, or otherwise, applicants must have approval from landowners or managers where the research activities will occur.
+Applicants must demonstrate that relevant landowners or managers are willing to provide access to study sites and allow proposed research activities to occur.
+Where persons or organizations other than the primary applicant will do substantive work (either paid, in-kind, or unpaid) critical to the grant deliverables and within the grant period, applicants must list these parties as partners in the application.

+Participating landowners, land managers and project partners must demonstrate their understanding of and willingness to participate in the proposed project.
+A brief, signed letter of participation from each relevant landowner, land manager or project partner identified should be provided with the online application.

-Project Readiness
+• Project Readiness

 Where applicable, applicants must be able to complete all environmental permitting, including fulfilling CEQA/NEPA requirements within one year of executing grant agreement (see Appendix D).
-Eligible stand-alone research projects must be able to complete grant-related work by March 31, 2024.
+Eligible stand-alone research projects must be able to complete all grant-related work by March 31, 2023 for single-phase projects and March 31, 2025 for two-phase projects.